 Pont Fortin Borough Day More a series of events than a day, from exhibitions, parties and concerts to beauty pageants, all of which culminate in a Jouvert and mas (masquerade) on the streets in early May, followed by a beach cooldown the next day.

 Pan in the 21st Century Steel band competition with a final held in the Jean Pierre Complex, Port of Spain.

 Tobago Jazz Experience wtobagojazzexperience.com.
 International and local artists performing at several venues across Tobago; recent performers have included John Legend, Randy Crawford, George Benson, Trey Songz, Chaka Khan and Emeli Sandé.

-Bocas Lit Fest wbocaslitfest.com.
-Brilliant literary festival, with workshops, readings, film screenings, open-mic sessions and book-signings across Port of Spain, plus the presentation of the coveted Bocas Prize.
+NGC Bocas Lit Fest wbocaslitfest.com.
+Brilliant literary festival, with workshops, readings, film screenings, open-mic sessions and book-signings across Port of Spain, plus the presentation of the coveted OCM Bocas Prize for Caribbean Literature.

 Harvest Festival Tobago wvisittobago.gov.tt.
 Feasting and partying in Whim, Delaford, Belle Garden and Mason Hall.

 Indian Arrival Day May 30.
 This public holiday commemorates the 1845 arrival of the first indentured Indian labourers in Trinidad.